hoccodeai/hoccodeai-baitap/baitap-submit/nguyen_duy2005/01-prompt-engineering/01-prompt-engineering.md

   for line in docx.file:
   file.write(line.text + "\n")
   >
-- improve it to make it easier to read in file.txt.
+- improve it for easier reading in file.txt that when reading a sentence with a . mark, automatically break to another line.
 - explain each line of the above code to me who knows nothing about the python-docx library.
 - provide more information about the library.
 - give 10 commonly used commands in the library that developers often use.
 For each of the 10 commands, explain clearly and give example code for which case it is used